zbirobin/game-of-ethic/choice1-1.md

 ---
 layout: page
-title: Bad choice,
+title: Was it the right choice?
-subtitle: new dilemna
+subtitle: You are now stuck in a complicated situation...
 ---
 <head>
   <meta name="viewport" content="width=device-width, initial-scale=1">